 A search for the largest cities in America on Wikipedia (or any database, including the Census Bureau) will yield something like the following list: 1.
 New York (8,175,133; all data are 2010 US Census figures), 2.
 Los Angeles (3,792,621), 3.
 Chicago (2,695,598), 4.
 Houston (2,100,263)…. so far so good (with the possible exception of Houston,… (read more)

-A couple of years ago, I walked from Boston to New York along the original road to New York, the Old Boston Post Road.
-This route took me from downtown Boston, in front of the Old State House (shown at left), to Battery Park in Lower Manhattan.
-The first seven miles passed through the City… (read more)
+The “hub” of the Hub.
+The Old State House, Boston A couple of years ago, I walked from Boston to New York along the original road to New York, the Old Boston Post Road.
+This route took me from downtown Boston, in front of the Old State House (shown at left), to Battery Park in… (read more)